Designations Congruent with Things: Chapter 17

 But okay.

-But no, as far as Newt can tell, he’s standing next to a window, wearing jeans, a white-dress shirt beneath a black fleece pullover thing that is the most aesthetically acceptable item of clothing he now owns, because Hermann did some preliminary Newton-you-need-new-clothes shopping and mostly bought him sweaters which is really not okay, but, like, he’s wearing clothes.
+But no, as far as Newt can tell, he’s standing next to a window, wearing jeans and a white dress shirt beneath a black fleece pullover thing, which is the most aesthetically acceptable item of clothing he now owns because Hermann did some preliminary Newton-you-need-new-clothes shopping and mostly bought him sweaters, which is really not okay, but, like, he’s wearing clothes.
 He’s not wearing shoes, but that’s not weird.
 He’s pretty sure he looks pretty normal.
 He’s totally positive he’s not bleeding.
-Cleaning a window is a perfectly acceptable activity to be engaged in, especially post-apartment acquirement.
+Cleaning a window is a perfectly acceptable activity to be engaged in, especially post-apartment acquisition.

 You are good to go, his brain says.